philippkemmeter/nepp/README.md

 You may omit either `getter` or `setter` but not both.

-## Examples following the pattern using this library
+## Examples Following the Pattern Using this Library

-The [above](#a-simple-example) example reduces to the following code using this
+Using this library the example [above](#a-simple-example) is reduced to the following code:
-library:

     var nepp = require('nepp');